 The average life span of an air conditioning unit is generally between 10 and 15 years.
 If your current unit is around this age or even older, but is functioning, it may be time to consider an upgrade.
 Today’s best air conditioners use significantly less energy to produce the same amount of cooling as air conditioners from the 1990s or early 2000s.
-You may be able to save up to 30% on your energy costs by replacing your older unit with a newer, more efficient model.
+You may be able to save on your energy costs by replacing your older unit with a newer, more efficient model.

 You have many high-quality options.
 MTB recommends Lennox, Trane, and Carrier — the top brand names with the most efficient systems in the industry.
 Most of our new systems have received the Energy Star rating for high efficiency.